libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 10/24 Added Seperate Scripts for Memory Sub-Agent Category.
+Async API Version Only.

+• 10/24 Fixed Bug Causing Multiple Categories to be loaded into category list.
+Also fixed Empty Prompt Bug.
+Async API Version Only.

 • 10/19 Added New Category System for Sub-Agents, only in Async API script for now.

 • 10/15 Added Bot/User profile Descriptions to Agent mode